-Are you a sophomore, junior, or senior who wants to help new, incoming IUPUC students taking a first-year seminar (FYS) course be successful?
-Consider becoming a peer mentor and, if selected, you will receive a $700 scholarship for the fall 2014 semester and be eligible to continue during the sprint 2015 semester.
+Will you be a sophomore, junior, or senior IUPUC student during the fall 2016 semester?
+Would you like to help new, incoming students taking a first-year seminar (FYS) course be academically successful?
+Consider becoming a peer mentor!
+If selected, you will receive a $700 scholarship for the fall 2016 semester and be eligible to continue during the spring 2017 semester.

 What is a Peer Mentor?

 Serving as a peer mentor is a great leadership opportunity that will help you build lifelong skills, like effective communication, collaborative teamwork, group facilitation, and establishing positive relationships.
-If you become a mentor, you will collaborate with the FYS instructor and the peer mentor coordinator to learn and grow in your leadership potential.
-Your participation will enable you to gain these and other qualities that help make you very marketable among future employers.
-Your work is also a good resume-builder.
+If you become a mentor, you will collaborate with an instructor to co-teach a FYS course.
+Your participation is a good resume-builder that will help make you marketable among future employers.

-Peer mentor positions are paid and require about three to five hours of work per week from mid-August through mid-December.
+Peer mentor positions require about three to five hours per week for the fall 2016 semester.
 There is also an opportunity to participate during the spring semester (pending availability of FYS sections).

 If you are chosen to be a peer mentor, you will demonstrate the ability to:

 - Serve as an appropriate role model for new students, both inside and outside the classroom.
 You maintain academic eligibility, make responsible decisions, and build professional relationships.
 In addition, you fully participate in class discussions and activities by attending scheduled classes, being prepared before classes begin, adhering to university policies, and maintaining a positive attitude.

 - Be an approachable resource for students by being familiar with campus policies, events, activities, and services (making appropriate referrals when necessary).
 You support new students by helping them build good relationships with instructors.
 You are a good listener who is sensitive to the personal nature of what new students may share about themselves or challenges they are facing.
 You keep personal information strictly confidential.